koleopteros/DailyCodingChallenges/README.md

 Problems will organized by source and date.

 ## Rules for my solutions:
- - Attempt for a solution regardless of how janky
+ - Attempt for a solution regardless of how janky.
  - Create a second, more refined solution.
  - Aim for single pass.
  - Do not look up solutions from other users.
- - Only use documentation, NO STACKOVERFLOW nor the likes
+ - Only use documentation, NO stackoverflow nor the likes.

 ## Uploads:
  - Will use KoleosRemote when completing solutions on a Remote Desktop or from public PCs